Investor relations

 Share dealing code

-The Company has adopted and operates a share dealing code governing the share dealings of the Directors and applicable employees to ensure compliance with the AIM Rules.
+The Company has adopted and operates a share dealing code governing the share dealings of the Directors and applicable employees to ensure compliance with the AIM and MAR Rules.

 Commitment

 Directors are required to allocate sufficient time to the Company to discharge their responsibilities effectively.
-The Chairman is required to commit approximately 3 to 5 days per month.
-Non-executive Directors are required to commit approximately 2 to 4 days per month.
+The Chairman is required to commit approximately three to five days per month.
+Non-executive Directors are required to commit approximately two to four days per month.
 Executive Directors work full-time.

 Directors’ attendance

-Garth Selvey Brian Howlett Jan Groen Andrew Newland Ian Griffiths
+Jan Groen Brian Howlett Joseiph Eid Juliet Thompson Garth Selvey* Andrew Newland Ian Griffiths

 Scoring represents individual Directors’ attendance for those meetings when they were members of the Board or Committee.